This is a general qualification for the Warehousing and Storage Industry.

 The programme is a flexible delivery programme, delivered to suit the requirements of the student.

 Trainees under a Traineeship Contract may take 6-36 months (according to traineeship requirements) to complete the curriculum.
 RPL applicants may complete the course in a lesser time subject to meeting eligibility criteria.

 The standard enrolment term for a novice is 24 months.

-Credit Transfer (CT) and Recognised Prior Learning (RPL) are offered to all students.
+Credit Transfer (CT) and Recognition of Prior Learning (RPL) are offered to all students.

-Credit Transfer in this instance means recognition of previously completed formal training in identical or equivalent UoCs (units of competency) to those that are included in the TLI41816 Certificate IV in Warehousing Operations.
+Credit Transfer in this instance means recognition of previously completed formal training in identical or equivalent UoCs (units of competency) to those included in this Qualification.
 A copy of your certificate or statement of attainment that lists the relevant UoCs is required for Credit Transfer (CT) options to be evaluated.